jishnujayakumar/BundleSDF/readme.md

 Due to license issues, we are not able to include [XMem](https://github.com/hkchengrex/XMem) in this codebase for running segmentation online.
 If you are interested in doing so, please download the code separately and add a wrapper in `segmentation_utils.py`.

 - Run your RGBD video (specify the video_dir and your desired output path).
 There are 3 steps.
-Note we assume the max relevant depth in the demo data <1.
-If this is not the case for you, change it [here](https://github.com/NVlabs/BundleSDF/blob/master/BundleTrack/config_ho3d.yml#L16)
 ```
-# 1) Run joint tracking and reconstruction.
+# 1) Run joint tracking and reconstruction
 python run_custom.py --mode run_video --video_dir /home/bowen/debug/2022-11-18-15-10-24_milk --out_folder /home/bowen/debug/bundlesdf_2022-11-18-15-10-24_milk --use_segmenter 1 --use_gui 1 --debug_level 2

 # 2) Run global refinement post-processing to refine the mesh